GURPS Cabal

-GURPS Cabal (ISBN 1-55634-429-5) is a book by Kenneth Hite that features a customizable campaign setting for the GURPS role-playing game system, based on the first edition of GURPS Horror by Scott Haring and further developed in the second edition by J. M. Caparula.
+GURPS Cabal is a supplement for the GURPS role-playing game, written by Kenneth Hite and published by Steve Jackson Games in 2001.
+GURPS Cabal depicts a modern-day secret society composed of vampires, lycanthropes and sorcerers.
+It is based on the first edition of GURPS Horror, and further developed in the second edition by J. M. Caparula.

 Contents

-GURPS Cabal depicts a modern-day secret society composed of vampires, lycanthropes and sorcerers who study the underlying principles of magic and visit other planes of existence and was integrated into Infinite Worlds, the "default" (core) setting for GURPS's 4th Edition.
+GURPS Cabal depicts a modern-day secret society composed of vampires, lycanthropes and sorcerers who study the underlying principles of magic and visit other planes of existence and was integrated into GURPS Infinite Worlds, the default setting for GURPS fourth edition.

 Overview

-The Cabal, unsurprisingly, has roots in the Jewish study of Kabbalah, though it has appropriated concepts from Egyptian occultism and elsewhere to create a syncretic system of Hermetic magic.
+The Cabal has roots in Kabbalah, and has appropriated concepts from Egyptian occultism and elsewhere to create a syncretic system of Hermetic magic.

 The Cabal is strictly regimented.
 From lowest to highest, the ranks are: (Outer Circle) Initiate, Novice, Adept; (Middle Circle) Theorist, Practitioner, Philosopher; (Inner Circle) Master and Grand Master.

 There are thirteen Grand Masters, listed below.